-Professional Dry Needling in Cincinnati
+Professional Dry Needling in Montgomery

 Dry needle is a modern physiotherapy technique in which the practitioner inserts extremely fine filiform needles into myofascial trigger points on the patient’s body.
 As opposed to wet needles, dry needles do not inject anything into the muscle tissue.
 The goal is to relieve muscle tension, muscle pain, and muscle spasms through strategic trigger points.